 Links:

-Support Design Doc on Patreon: patreon.com/turtlebun
+Support our work on Patreon: https://www.patreon.com/turtlebun

 Credits: